openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getPluralStringValue(resId: UInt32, num: Int64): String
 ```

-**Function:** Retrieves the plural string resource corresponding to the specified resource ID and formats the string based on the given quantity.
+**Function:** Retrieves the singular/plural string resource corresponding to the specified resource ID and formats the string based on the given quantity.

 **System Capability:** SystemCapability.Global.ResourceManager